 - Kristoff, Frozen

 As a self-confident, introverted, and sometimes even arrogant type, ISTPs aren’t compatible with all other types.
 Some of them just get on their nerves, while others simply don’t click with their energetic nature.
 Despite that, The Tinkerers are good listeners and, contrary to some expectations, they’re not as insensitive as they seem.
 They’re just direct in their communication.
-If you’re curious to know more about ISTP compatibility with other MBTI types, you might be interested in reading more about it in our article on ISTP relationships.
+If you’re curious to know more about ISTP compatibility with other personality types, you might be interested in reading more about it in our article on ISTP relationships.

 As part of the SP temperament (also called Originators), ISTPs are energetic and in their life are looking for somebody to share their love for adventure.
 That’s why they’re most likely to get along with types that are also part of the Sanguine temperament.
 Together, they’re the ultimate fun match and are an example of how two pluses may go well together.